Article I - Organization and Purposes

 and place of such annual meetings shall be designated by the Board of Directors

-and posted upon the bulletin board and the website at least fifteen days
+and posted upon the website at least fifteen days

 prior to such meeting.
 At all general meetings of the members of the PALO